 Cue the retorts.
 You’re not using it right.
 Self-promotion depends on it.
 It’s great for advertising.
 You’ll miss out on important things.

 To which I say, “Yes I am, no it doesn’t, no it isn’t, and no I won’t.”

 Many of us have read Delilah S. Dawson’s Please Shut Up: Why Self-Promotion as an Author Doesn’t Work and watched Dr. Cal Newport’s TED Talk on Quitting Social Media.
 If you haven’t, then I highly recommend doing so.
 They were eye-openers for me, to the point of shattering the foundation of my campaign strategy.
 Please Shut Up in particular sent me into a two-week hiatus from social media where I questioned everything I knew.
 When I came back, I learned a valuable lesson: nobody had noticed my absence.
-I was just another voice in the chaos.
+I was just part of the noise.